Matthew-Hurrell/gear-addict/README.md

 ![Gear Addict Homepage Intro](readme/images/gear-addict-homepage-intro.png)

 The intro home component is only used on the site homepage.
 It provides new users with a quick summary of the purpose and intention of the site.
+In the future this component could be refactored into a reusable text box component by passing it text content as props.

 [Back to top](<#contents>)